You’ve worked hard on your online business – you’re turning a profit, but you’re feeling a little too much pressure with everything on your shoulders.

 2. Decide What You Want to Prioritize for Outsourcing

-3. Get a Sense of the Experience Level You’ll Require
+3. Get a Sense of the Experience Level You’ll Require from a Virtual Assistant

 There’s always an onboarding process when you bring on a new team member – that can’t be avoided.
 But there’s also a difference between “onboarding” and “training.”

-4. Set Your Budget Expectations
+4. Set Your Budget Expectations Before Hiring a Virtual Assistant

-A few things factor into compensation.
+A few things factor into compensation for a virtual assistant.

 You need to know, generally speaking, how many hours you want to hire out per week or month, and you need to know the range of hourly rates you’ll be dealing with.
 Combine those two, and you have a ballpark for your starting budget.

-Once a VA decides on a specialty and/or becomes an expert in a specific skill set that’s in demand, their hourly rates will go higher.
+Once a virtual assistant decides on a specialty and/or becomes an expert in a specific skill set that’s in demand, their hourly rates will go higher.
 You may see anything from $50 per hour up into $250 per hour or more, depending on the level of experience, technical skill and results provided.
 But again, these folks don’t usually call themselves virtual assistants; they’ll call themselves whatever their specialty is.

 Do those rates seem high?
 Don’t forget that VAs are self-employed, paying their own self-employment taxes, benefits, overhead expenses, equipment, etc.

-5. Write a Job Description
+5. Write a Virtual Assistant Job Description

 Your job description needs to be as detailed as possible.